vasnakh/Robotics-RoboND-Peception-Project/README.md

 ![alt text][image6]

-#### 4. Reading respective pick-list for each world scene and constructing the messages that would comprise a valid Pick/Place request buy outputting them to .yaml file format for each.
+#### 4. Reading respective pick-list for each world scene and constructing the messages that would comprise a valid Pick/Place request by outputting them to .yaml file format for each.
 **World 1:**

 100% of objects from pick-list are detected as shown below: